daveytyke/ckanext-ukdstheme/README.md

 3. Front page background handling
 4. Blockage of Activity Stream access for normal site visitor
 5. Fix for template issue on CKAN [No. 6931](https://github.com/ckan/ckan/issues/6931)
+6. "Machine-readable data" section in the dataset page.
+Only visible when DCAT extension is installed.

 ## Requirements